cbc-univie/transformato/docs/System_Setup.rst

 Restraints
 ###########

-.. warning:: The documentation here is not yet implemented and more aspirational/for development branches
+.. warning:: The documentation here is not yet implemented in the main branch yet and more aspirational/for development branches

-**OpenMM only**
+.. danger:: This section only applies if you are running your simulations with openMM.
+Should you run your simulations using CHARMM, it will not apply the restraints **and give no warning about it**.

 Transformato supports two types of restraints: automatic and manual restraints.